danielpizarrotadres/how-linux-works/README.md

                         at* expands to all filenames that start with at.
                         *at expands to all filenames that end with at.
                         *at* expands or search to all filenames that contain at.

+- ### 2.5 Intermediate Commands

+    - [] 2.5.1 grep

+        - The grep command prints the lines from a file or input stream that match an expression.
+For example. to print the lines in the /etc/passwrd file that contain the text root, enter this:

+                        $ grep root /etc/passwd

+        - The grep command is extraordinarily handy when operating on multiple files at once because it prints the filename in addition to the matching line.
+For example, if you want to check every file in /etc that contains the word root, you could use this command:

+                        $ grep root /etc/*